Basic Dumplings for Stew

 Instructions

-- Combine the flour, baking powder, and salt in a medium mixing bowl.
-Add the milk and stir to make a soft dough.
+• Combine the flour, baking powder, and salt in a medium mixing bowl.
+Cut the shortening in until the mixture looks like meal, and then add the milk.
+Stir just until blended to make a soft dough.

 Nutrition